nroduit/nroduit.github.io/content/basics/customize/build-plugins.en.md

     - weasis-plugin-dicom-viewer-archetype (example of a toolbar and a tool for the DICOM viewer)

 {{% notice note %}}
-From Eclipse: File > New > Maven Project and Search for weasis archetype in catalog filter.<br>
+From Eclipse: _File > New > Maven Project_ and Search for weasis archetype in catalog filter.<br>
-From Intellij: File > New Project > Maven, check "Create from archetype" and select a Weasis archetype
+From Intellij: _File > New Project > Maven_, check "Create from archetype" and select a Weasis archetype
 {{% /notice %}}

 {{% notice tip %}}